BoschSmartHome/bosch-shc-api-docs/postman/README.md

 **Hint:** Your Bosch Smart Home Controller must already be initialized and paired with a Bosch Smart Home App!

 ### Naming convention for the Client ID and Client Name
 Using the API requires identification against the Bosch Smart Home Controller with an individual Client ID and Client Name that starts with `oss_` followed by the name of the open source project, or the name of the developer.

+**Hint:** Please note that this naming convention is part of our terms and conditions.

-Provide the information of the **Client ID** and **Client Name** in the **body** of the **New Client** call.
+The **Client ID** and **Client Name** is already set in the Postman Environment.

 ### Customize the certificate
 To modify the certificate so that it fits into a JSON object, you have to manually remove all carriage returns, and additionally add `\r` before and after the certificate.
 Take the following example to illustrate this: